kitelev/obsidian-exo-plugin/README.md

 - bidirectional link - both notes have links to each other

 # Important
 - Update of domain object will lead to removing all unknown properties from the object

+# Known Issues

+- Date fields (started, ended) behaves weird when starting and shutting down (with buttons in layout)